aleksaro/user-dockerfiles/dnn-basic/README.rst

   cd <root/user>
   docker build -t dnn-basic[:tag] -f Dockerfile .

-With the image built, ``nvidia-docker run`` can be used to create a Docker container with access to your GPU devices - ``docker run`` can also be used but is slightly more cumbersome.
+With the image built, `nvidia-docker`_ can be used to create a Docker container with access to your GPU devices.
 A container with Jupyter and Tensorboard, with HTTPS enabled for Jupyter, can be set up using this command:

 .. code-block:: bash

-  nvidia-docker run -p <local>:8888 -p <local>:6006 -e "USE_HTTPS=1" -d -it dnn-basic[:tag]
+  docker run --runtime=nvidia -p <local>:8888 -p <local>:6006 -e "USE_HTTPS=1" -d -it dnn-basic[:tag]

 The ``-d`` option detaches the container and ``-it`` ensures that the detached container is correctly daemonized.
 8888 and 6006 are the internal ports for